-2) Data Stream Processing: Processing the top-k queries and k nearest neighbor queries [8], [12], [13] on the data stream has been extensively studied.
-Mouratidis et al. [8] propose an efficient technique to compute top-k queries over sliding windows.
-They make an interesting observation that a top-k query can be answered from a small subset of the objects called k-skyband [14].
-Our algorithm is similar in the sense that we also maintain the K-skyband to answer the top-k pairs queries.
-However, we use a single K-skyband to answer multiple queries having different values of k < Kand different sizes of the sliding windows.
-Also, the previous techniques [8], [12] to maintain K-skyband are not applicable to our problem because the techniques rely on the fact that the newly arrived objects cannot be dominated by any of the existing objects.
+Queries on data streams Processing the top-k objects queries and k nearest neighbor queries [6], [8], [17], [18] on the data stream has received significant attention.
+Mouratidis et al. [6] propose an efficient technique to compute top-k objects queries over sliding windows.
+They make an interesting observation that a top-k objects query can be answered from a small subset of the objects called kskyband [19].
+Our algorithm is similar in the sense that we also maintain the K-skyband to answer the top-k queries.
+However, we use a single K-skyband to answer multiple queries having different values of $k \leq K$ and different sizes of the sliding windows.
+Also, the previous techniques [6], [8] to maintain K-skyband are not applicable to our problem because the techniques rely on the fact that the newly arrived objects cannot be dominated by any of the existing objects.
 Hence, these techniques unconditionally include the newly arrived objects in the K-skyband.
-On the other hand, in our problem, the newly formed pairs may or may not be dominated by the existing pairs, which make the request of online maintenance technically more challenging.
+We remark that this observation does not hold for out-of-order data streams which renders the existing techniques invalid for out-oforder streams.
+Furthermore, in our problem, even for the in-order streams, the newly formed pairs may or may not be dominated by the existing pairs, which make the request of online maintenance technically more challenging.